The mission of MTEC SmartZone is accelerating high-tech business growth to build a prosperous regional economy.

 Mary is the City Manager of Hancock Michigan.

 Joe is an Adjunct Professor of Business and of Energy and Environmental Law at Southern Methodist University.
 He holds a Bachelor of Science in Metallurgical Engineering and Mineral Processing from Michigan Technological University.
 He also received an MBA from University of Michigan and a J.D.
 Law degree from Oklahoma City University.
 Joe has been the President of LSGI Advisors, Inc. and manager of the LSGI Venture Fund L.P. since 1999.
 He previously served as the President of AudioInvestor.com Inc.

-Tom is a Professor of Economics in the College of Business at Michigan Technological University and currently serves as the Chairman of the City of Houghton Planning Commission.
+Tom is Emeritus Professor of Economics, College of Business, Michigan Technological University and currently serves as the Chairman of the City of Houghton Planning Commission.
 He previously served as Houghton City Mayor from 1996-2006 and the Associate Dean of the School of Business and Economics from 2008-2018.

 Fred is the Vice President of Entrepreneurship and Innovation at the Michigan Economic Development Corporation (MEDC).
 Previously, he served as the Biotech Venture Director at the MEDC.
 He was also the Vice President of North American Sales, Marketing and Service Operations at Sony Biotechnology Inc. and the Chief Commercial Officer at iCyt Mission Technology.
 He holds a Bachelor of Science degree in Biology from Wayne State University and an MBA from Eastern Michigan University.